Singularities of linear systems and boundedness of Fano varieties: Lc thresholds of anti-log canonical systems of Fano pairs

 $\bullet$ $X$ is a $\Q$-factorial $\epsilon$-lc Fano variety of dimension $d$,

 $\bullet$ $X$ has Picard number one, and

-$\bullet$ $0\le L\sim_\R -K_X$.\\\\ Then each coefficient of $L$ is less than or equal to $v$. \end{prop} \begin{proof} \emph{Step 1.} Pick a component $T$ of $L$.
-Since the Picard number of $X$ is one, $L\equiv uT$ for some $u\ge \mu_TL$.
+$\bullet$ $0\le L\sim_\R -K_X$.\\\\ Then each coefficient of $L$ is less than or equal to $v$. \end{prop} \begin{proof} \emph{Step 1.} In this step we do some preparations.
+Pick a component $T$ of $L$.
+Since $X$ has Picard number one, $L\sim_\R uT$ for some $u\ge \mu_TL$.
 Thus we may replace $L$, hence assume $L=u T$.
 We need to show $u$ is bounded from above.
 By Theorem \ref{t-bnd-compl}, there is a natural number $n$ depending only on $d$ such that $K_X$ has an $n$-complement $K_X+\Omega$.
-Moreover, by Theorems \ref{t-eff-bir-e-lc} and \ref{t-BAB-to-bnd-vol}, replacing $n$, we can assume $|-nK_X|$ defines a birational map and that $\vol(-K_X)$ is bounded from above.\\
+Moreover, by Theorems \ref{t-eff-bir-e-lc} and \ref{t-BAB-to-bnd-vol} in dimension $d$, and \ref{t-BAB} in lower dimension, replacing $n$ depending only on $d,\epsilon$, we can assume $|-nK_X|$ defines a birational map and that $\vol(-K_X)$ is bounded from above.\\